 - it takes 4–6 days for the river level to peak following heavy rain, as water moves down the catchment area from the west

-- flooding on the island and in the Botley Road area occurs very slowly and there is plenty of time to prepare
+- flooding on the island and in the Botley Road area usually occurs slowly and there is plenty of time to prepare

 - when flooding does occur it starts with rising groundwater and it is this that has flooded some properties in the past